tee0402/fincalc/README.md

 Type 'help' for a list of commands.
 >> maint usd jpy 121.11Yen
 USD/JPY=121.11
-Would you like to save this currency conversion data in the database? (y/n): y Currency pair saved.
+Would you like to save this currency exchange data in the database? (y/n): y Currency pair saved.
 >> adduser john12 pass123! jpy
 Account added successfully.